CBSE Class 9 Science Notes Chapter 5 The Fundamental Unit Of Life: Download PDF Here

 - Hypotonic solutions contain lesser amount of solute concentration compared to the surrounding fluid and can force the cell to rupture due to excess input of water into the cell.

-- Hypertonic solutions contain higher concentration of solute compared to the surrounding fluid and thus push water out of cell, shrinking it.
+- Hypertonic solutions contain a higher concentration of solute compared to the surrounding fluid and thus push water out of the cell, shrinking it.

 Cell walls in plants

-Plant cells are different from animals cells due to the presence of a cell wall.
+Plant cells are different from animal cells due to the presence of a cell wall.
 The cell wall is made of cellulose and gives a rigid structure to the plant cell.
+It provides structural support to plants.
+Due to cell walls, cells of plants, fungi and bacteria can withstand greater changes in surrounding conditions than animal cells.
+E.g. Cell wall enables the cells to withstand hypotonic solution without bursting.

-Endocytosis is the invagination of cell membrane, followed by pinching off forming a membrane bound vesicle.
+Endocytosis is the invagination of the cell membrane, followed by pinching off forming a membrane-bound vesicle.
 This is commonly seen in Amoeba.

 Nucleus in cells